cfrg/draft-irtf-cfrg-randomness-improvements/draft-irtf-cfrg-randomness-improvements.md

 # Introduction

 Randomness is a crucial ingredient for TLS and related transport security protocols.
-TLS in particular uses Random Number Generators (RNGs) to generate several values: session IDs, ephemeral key shares, and ClientHello and ServerHello random values.
-RNG failures such as the Debian bug described in {{DebianBug}} can lead to insecure TLS connections.
+TLS in particular uses random number generators (generally speaking, CSPRNGs) to generate several values: session IDs, ephemeral key shares, and ClientHello and ServerHello random values.
+CSPRNG failures such as the Debian bug described in {{DebianBug}} can lead to insecure TLS connections.
-RNGs may also be intentionally weakened to cause harm {{DualEC}}.
+CSPRNGs may also be intentionally weakened to cause harm {{DualEC}}.
 Entropy sources can also be weak or broken, and that would lead to insecurity of all CSPRNG instances seeded with them.
-In such cases where RNGs are poorly implemented or insecure, an adversary may be able to predict its output and recover secret Diffie-Hellman key shares that protect the connection.
+In such cases where CSPRNGs are poorly implemented or insecure, an adversary may be able to predict its output and recover secret Diffie-Hellman key shares that protect the connection.